iamhll/f265enc_doc/source/before_everything/main.rst

         \

-    #.  set Display
+    #.  set the global variable DISPLAY

         *   open ~/.bashrc with root privilege
-        *   add the following command to this file
+        *   add the following statement to this file

             ::